 - The Richard Pryor movie Moving had one.
 It is shown used normally to punish his daughter for swearing.
 She then pays in advance at one point so she can cuss him out.
 Later, when the "move" goes very badly we see Pryor prepare to let loose... instead the movie cuts to the jar totally stuffed with cash.
 When he announces the move, his wife calmly gets up from the table, gets her purse, and starts feeding bills into the jar, then tells the youngest children to leave the room.

 - Legally enforced by the Verbal Morality Statute in Demolition Man, as you are fined every time you swear.
-Exploited by the hero when he finds out there's no toilet paper in future, with people instead using seashells.
-After getting his first fine, he drops a Cluster F-Bomb to get the paper he needs.
+Exploited by John Spartan when he finds out there's no toilet paper in future, with people instead using seashells.
+After getting his first fine, he swears at the machine to get the paper he needs.

 - In the Australian bowls film Crackerjack a swear jar is implemented at the local bowls club.

 Gwen: Swear jar, Mr. Simpson.Jack Simpson: Swear jar?
 What's that?Mrs. Jenkins: It's a jar you put money in if you say the word "fuck".